ajthor/generator-mean/README.md

 ## module
     yo mean:module
-Generator responsible for creating AngularJS modules which are created immediately, but also stored in a configuration file for later compilation.
+Generator responsible for creating AngularJS modules which are created immediately, but also stored in a configuration file for later compilation (feature to come later).
 Currently has support for: modules, controllers, directives, filters, and services.